Traditional KYC Systems

 - Reduce errors, inaccuracies and data loss.

-- Unethical and illegal use of data.
+- Illegal and immoral use of data.

-- Hacker attacks (one server is easier to hack).
+- Hacker attacks – one server is easier to hack.

 - Phishing and DDoS Attacks.